DeMarcus Ware: 2010

-2011 season
+2011

 In 2011, Ware had 19.5 sacks, 47 tackles, two pass deflections, and two forced fumbles.
-On October 30, Ware recorded a career-high four sacks against the Philadelphia Eagles in a 34-7 loss.
+On October 30, Ware recorded a career-high four sacks against the Philadelphia Eagles in a 34–7 loss.
 Ware finished second in the NFL in total sacks for the 2011 season behind Jared Allen who posted 22.0 sacks.
 Ware was selected to the 2012 Pro Bowl as a starter and voted to the All-Pro team again.
 He was ranked sixth by his fellow players on the NFL Top 100 Players of 2012.

-2012 season
+2012

 In the season opener against the defending Super Bowl champion New York Giants at MetLife Stadium, Ware recorded two sacks against Eli Manning to reach 101.5 sacks for his career.
 With these two sacks Ware became the second fastest player (113 games) to reach 100 sacks behind Reggie White (96 games).
 At the end of the 2012 season, Ware finished with 11.5 sacks, five forced fumbles and was selected to his seventh Pro Bowl and was named to the Second All-Pro team.
 Ware was unable to play in the Pro Bowl after his off-season shoulder surgery.
 He endured a difficult season having to deal with a hamstring he tore in training camp, a fractured right wrist and losing mobility on his right arm in the last three games, because of a hyperextended elbow and a torn labrum that forced him to use an elbow and shoulder harness.
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2013.

-2013 season
+2013

-Due to the Cowboys switch to the 4-3 from the 3-4, under new defensive coordinator Monte Kiffin, DeMarcus moved to defensive end, along with Anthony Spencer, who started his NFL career opposite Ware at left side linebacker, but was a defensive end at college.
-On the Cowboys's first play of the 2013 regular season, Ware recorded an interception off of Eli Manning in the 36–31 victory over the New York Giants.In Week 3 against the St. Louis Rams, he became the Cowboys' all-time sack leader, surpassing Harvey Martin's 30-year-old record of 114.
+Due to the Cowboys switch to the 4-3 from the 3–4, under new defensive coordinator Monte Kiffin, DeMarcus moved to defensive end, along with Anthony Spencer, who started his NFL career opposite Ware at left side linebacker, but was a defensive end at college.
+On the Cowboys's first play of the 2013 regular season, Ware recorded an interception off of Eli Manning in the 36–31 victory over the New York Giants.
+In Week 3 against the St. Louis Rams, he became the Cowboys' all-time sack leader, surpassing Harvey Martin's 30-year-old record of 114.
 He was ranked 56th by his fellow players on the NFL Top 100 Players of 2014.

 After nine seasons with the Cowboys, Ware was released on March 11, 2014, making him a free agent for the first time in his career.